Ethena Staked USDe Price Hits $1.10 on Top Exchanges (SUSDE)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Ethena Staked USDe’s total supply is 1,133,101,972 tokens.
+Ethena Staked USDe’s total supply is 1,051,065,634 tokens.
+The official website for Ethena Staked USDe is www.ethena.fi.
 Ethena Staked USDe’s official Twitter account is @ethena_labs.
-The official website for Ethena Staked USDe is www.ethena.fi.

 Buying and Selling Ethena Staked USDe

-It is usually not possible to buy alternative cryptocurrencies such as Ethena Staked USDe directly using U.S. dollars.
-Investors seeking to acquire Ethena Staked USDe should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ethena Staked USDe using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Ethena Staked USDe directly using US dollars.
+Investors seeking to acquire Ethena Staked USDe should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ethena Staked USDe using one of the aforementioned exchanges.

 Receive News & Updates for Ethena Staked USDe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethena Staked USDe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.